joantolos/blog/content/blog/big-o-notation.md

     o -> totalLength = totalLength + 1
     g -> totalLength = totalLength + 1

-    totalLength = 3;
+    solution = totalLength = 3;

-This algorithm runs in linear time in respect the number of characters.
+This algorithm runs in lineal time in respect the number of characters.
 If the number of character of the string is named "n", we have that this algorithm runs in **O(n)**, pronounced _Big O of n_

 What this notation is telling us is that the time it takes to go through the entire string is proportional to the number of characters and this will be maintained as the number of characters grows.